poyapoya7/hello-world/README.md

 Hi all!

-I'm an engineer in automotive industory and a novice in software development.
+I'm an engineer in automotive industry and a novice in software development.
 I look forward to working with you in the future.